Universally Manchester Festival

 6 — 9 June 2024 Entrance is free — Visit now

 The University of Manchester has been the birthplace of many scientific, historical, artistic and academic breakthroughs.
-To celebrate this outstanding institution’s 200th birthday, Oxford Road, the home of the university, is hosting a huge free festival.
-Between the 6th and 9th of June there will be more than 150 events from talks and discussions to music, art, comedy and poetry.
-Universally Manchester Festival will be a celebration of art, science, history and the people who’ve made the University what it is.
+To celebrate this world-renowned institution’s 200th birthday, Oxford Road, the home of the University, is hosting a huge free festival.
+Between 6 and 9 June, there will be more than 150 events — everything from talks and discussions to music, art, comedy and poetry.

-Headlining the talking parts of the weekend is the outer space’s David Attenborough in waiting, Brian Cox.
-The much loved astrophysicist will be unpacking some of the universe’s secrets.
+Headlining the talking part of the weekend is the outer space’s David Attenborough in waiting, Brian Cox.
+The much loved astrophysicist will be unpacking some of the universe’s greatest secrets.
 Alongside Brian Cox you can join familiar faces from the screen David Olusoga, Michael Wood, Ana Carden-Coyne and Sadiah Qureshi as they explore the history and future of television.

 David Olusoga